captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-And you blame yourself for that -and for the prostitutes --
+And you blame yourself for that -and for the prostitutes—

 ---